dncc89/PromptRocket/README.md

 }
 ```

-Here is a few-shot prompt example, which involves giving the AI a few examples of how it should respond, and reinforcing it with positive feedback.
-This greatly helps in keeping GPT-3.5's responses on track.
+This is a sample few-shot prompt, it involves giving the AI a few examples of the desired responses, and bolstering it with positive feedback.
+This tends to keep GPT-3.5's responses on track effectively.

 ```json
 {